-Being able to read a Japanese newspaper is a goal many serious learners aim for as its one of the most difficult aspects of the language to learn.
+Being able to read a Japanese newspaper is a goal many serious learners aim for as it’s one of the most challenging aspects of the language to learn.

 - Furigana Feature.
 There is the option to read the articles with furigana or without furigana.

-- Limited content available daily.
+- Limited content is available daily.
 One to three news articles are published daily, so the amount of new content is limited.

 - Not available for IOS users.